 One pitfall the film avoided was the centrist tendency to tie the history of racism in British politics to the fringe xenophobic party UKIP (previously the British National Party served this role).
 UKIP have attracted extraordinary amounts of media coverage in the past year or so, and are commonly framed as dangerous rivals to the Conservatives for right-wing votes.
 In fact, UKIP are a major asset to the Conservative Party, whose venal assault on the living conditions of ordinary people and the major institutions of Britain’s social fabric in the name of “austerity” gets a gloss of respectability by contrast with the overt bigotry of UKIP.

-There is also a broader historical context which the film never quite investigates, but that Musa Okwonga pointed to:
+There is also a broader historical context which the film never quite investigates, but that the writer Musa Okwonga points to:

 The framing of the UK #immigration debate is so often "they are coming here to take our resources".
 There's an Empire-sized irony in that.